jcuga/golongpoll/README.md

     * As a general rule, the closer to traditional HTTP you are, the wider support you have.

 *Why does everyone run to websockets even when they only need server-to-client pushing?*
 Probably because it's difficult to get longpolling right.
-By this I mean handling the subtleties on the server end to make sure that any events that occur in the small window between the time that a client gets a response and before they make a new request, as well as buffering older events in case clients went offline.
+By this I mean handling the subtleties on the server end to make sure that any events that occur in the small window between the time that a client gets a response and before they make a new request, handling disconnects, and buffering older events in case clients went offline.
 There is a plethora of posts on the internet to make a half-baked longpoll server, but few if any posts outline how to make a robust one.  (that's why you should use golongpoll--it will do this for you!).

 Also, depending on what language you're writing the webserver in, longpolling might be more difficult.
 Think python running in a WSGI container.
 Without the flexibility of golang and it's channels, such implementations could be quite the headache.